Circassian genocide: Proposed return

-Many Circassian households petitioned the Russian embassy in Constantinople for their resettlement back in the Caucasus.
+Many Circassian households petitioned the Russian embassy in Constantinople (modern-day Istanbul) for their resettlement back in the Caucasus.
 By the end of the century, the Russian consulates all over the Ottoman Empire were deluged with such petitions.
 Later, re-emigration was sanctioned only on a limited scale, as mostly large villages (up to 8,500 inhabitants) applied for re-emigration and their relocation posed formidable difficulties to the imperial authorities.
 Perhaps more importantly, Alexander II suspected that the British and Ottoman governments had instructed Circassians to seek return with the purpose of sparking a new war against their Russian overlords.
 As a consequence, he was known to personally decline such petitions.

 Consequences

 The overall resettlement was accompanied by hardships for the common people.
 A significant number died of starvation – many Turks of Adyghe descent still do not eat fish today, in memory of the tremendous number of their kinfolk that they lost during the passage across the Black Sea.

 Some of the deportees and their descendants did well and they would eventually earn high positions within the Ottoman Empire.
 A significant number of Young Turks had Caucasian origins.

 All nationals of Turkey are considered Turkish for official purposes.
 However, there are several hundred villages which are considered purely "Circassian", whose total "Circassian" population is estimated to be 1,000,000, although there is no official data in this respect, and the estimates are based on informal surveys.
 The "Circassians" in question may not always speak the languages of their ancestors, and Turkey's center-right parties, often with varying tones of Turkish nationalism, generally do well in localities where they are known to constitute sizable parts of the population (such as in Akyazı).

-Along with Turkey's aspirations to join the European Union, population groups with specificities started receiving more attention on the basis of their ethnicity or culture.

 In Middle Eastern countries, which were created from the dismembered Ottoman Empire (and were initially under an Allied protectorate), the fate of the ethnos was better.
 The Al Jeish al Arabi (Arab Legion), created in Trans-Jordan under the influence of Lawrence of Arabia, in significant part consisted of Chechens – arguably because the Bedouin were reluctant to serve under the centralized command.
 In addition, the modern city of Amman was born after Circassians settled there in 1887.

 Apart from substantial numbers of Kabardian Circassians consisting of qalang tribes, small communities of mountainous Circassians (nang tribes) remained in their original homeland under Russian rule that were separated from among one another within an area heavily resettled by Russian Cossacks, Slavs and other settlers.
 For example, the capital of the Shapsugh tribe was renamed after the Russian general that committed atrocities in the region along with the erection of a victory statue to him.
-In the Caucusus, some 217,000 Circassians remained in 1897.
+In the Caucasus, some 217,000 Circassians remained in 1897.